-Election Day Voter Protection Program
+Election Protection Program

-Seventy’s Voter Protection Program volunteers spend Election Day visiting the polls and providing support for voters and election officers.
+Seventy’s Election Protection Program volunteers spend Election Day visiting the polls and providing support for voters and election officers.
 The goal of the Voter Protection Program is to help solve issues that could prevent registered voters from voting and to collect data to improve future elections.
 It's a great (nonpartisan) way to be right in the thick of the action.

-Voter Protection Program Overview
+Election Protection Program Overview

 It was more than 100 years ago, in 1905, when we sent our first nonpartisan volunteers to polling places to help ensure fair and free elections.
 The oldest election protection program in America is still going strong.
 Safeguarding elections is why we were founded, and we have done it at every election since.